Before your Hearing

 Would you like to see where the Hearing will take place?

 If you would like to visit the Hearing Centre before the actual day of your Hearing, you can arrange for this to happen by contacting the Reporter (whose name and telephone number are on the letter you have been sent).
+An advocacy worker can also arrange this for you.

 As part of your visit you will be shown around the waiting rooms and Hearing rooms, find out about seating arrangements and who will be at your Hearing.
 You will have the opportunity to ask any questions you may have about what will happen on the day.